vic-ma/howtodismantle.github.io/_posts/2025-08-08-Hub-Flows-II-Cache-Me-If-You-Can-Data-Distribution-for-SAP-Capacity-Data.md

 ![image](/assets/2025-08-08/110.png)

 As long as the raw data is refreshed on a regular basis, all kinds of clients can consume and process it.
-That's the main idea behind what we built.
+That's the core idea behind what we've built.

 ## Result and conclusion

-In this article, we explained how to build a hub and spoke architecture to distribute data from an ERP system to a large number of Peakboard instances.
-You should always take this approach into account, when you have a source system that is especially sensitive to repetitive workloads (like SAP).
+In this article, we explained how to use a hub and spoke architecture to distribute data from an ERP system to a large number of Peakboard instances.
+You should always consider this approach, when you have a source system that is especially sensitive to repetitive workloads (like SAP).